 Jose In Persona 6:

 There is also the possibility that Jose will have a villainous role in Persona 6.
-Persona games typically lead up to battles with godlike figures from the Persona world, and it is likely that Persona 6 will follow this pattern.
+Persona games typically build up to confrontations with divine figures from the Persona world, and it is likely that Persona 6 will follow this pattern.
 However, the game’s hidden antagonist may appear at various points throughout the experience rather than being revealed at the conclusion of the story.

-Active, impactful roles like these would go a long way toward making Jose feel more fleshed out and distinct in Persona 6, but no matter how drastically Atlus changes him, the game’s relationship to Persona 5 Royal should be considered.
+Active, influential roles such as these would contribute long way towards making Jose feel extra fleshed out and distinguishable in Persona 6, but regardless of how significantly Atlus evolves him, the game’s connection to Persona 5 Royal should be considered.
 This is the case even if Atlus gives Jose a role similar to that of the Royal.
 Atlus would create an unbreakable bond between them if he were to participate.